realA10001986/Time-Circuits-Display/README.md

 I am no electronics expert and therefore only used readily available sensor PCBs for testing and in my production pieces.

-On most sensor boards the pins are named as follows:
+On most sensor boards the pins are named as follows, and need to be connected to the corresponding pins on the control board:

 <table>
     <tr>